 From a recent literature review of interventions to increase physical activity in older adults, authors found that using cognitive behavioral strategies were more effective than health education, exercise prescriptions, or instructions alone.16 These efficacious strategies used goal setting, self-monitoring, feedback, support, stimulus control, and relapse-prevention training.16 Other researchers have also found that older individuals with greater self-efficacy are more likely to persist with specific beneficial behaviors like exercise compared to those with lower self-efficacy.4 Therefore, we will implement Bandura’s social cognitive theory for this wellness program specifically concentrating on helping all participants be successful in the walking program and educating them on the positive effects of exercise.
 When compared to traditional cardiac rehabilitation, a group-mediated cognitive behavioral intervention was more effective at improving physical activity among older adults with cardiovascular disease or who were at risk for the disease.17 In this randomized controlled trial, activities in the group setting were designed to increase participants’ confidence in their abilities to maintain an optimal level of activity and to adapt to any challenges that may occur along the way.17 For this program group lectures will be offered on a weekly basis to implement much of the social cognitive theory described above to further increase physical activity over an extended period among the elderly participants.

+Hi Joanne and Sarah,

+Excellent work – see comments below where some clarity is needed.

+Sadye

 Objectives:

 To create a walking program supplemented with educational interventions via lectures and handouts to residents over 70 years of age at the Givens Estates Retirement Community in Asheville, NC over a 3 month period.